Simple Electronics Projects for Beginners

-We selected this circuit first because of it’s simple nature.
-This water level indicator circuit is easy to implement and is composed of least components.
-You only need 5 transistors, 5 resistors and 5 LED’s to implement this circuit; which makes it an ideal simple electronics project for beginners and students.
+We selected this circuit first because of its simple nature.
+This water level indicator circuit is easy to implement and is composed of the least components.
+You only need 5 transistors, 5 resistors and 5 LEDs to implement this circuit; which makes it an ideal simple electronics project for beginners and students.

 Objective:- Implement a Lighting system/device using LED’s

 Objective:- Detect Infrared rays.
-This circuit idea can be modified to design simple projects like Intruder alarm, Anti theft systems etc.
+This circuit idea can be modified to design simple projects like Intruder alarm, Anti-theft systems etc.

-A circuit application that every one must try out.
-This circuit will teach you how to deal with infrared detection (transmitting and receiving), usage of 555 IC as a monostable multivibrator inside an application, usage of IC’s like LM 1458 etc.
+A circuit application that everyone must try out.
+This circuit will teach you how to deal with infrared detection (transmitting and receiving), usage of 555 IC as a monostable multivibrator inside an application, usage of ICs like LM 1458 etc.

-Objective:- Learn application of 7 segment display.
+Objective:- Learn the application of 7 segment display.
 (This circuit will teach you how to use 7 segment display for your future applications)

 Objective:- Detect fire in a given area and warn using an alarm system.

-Though simple in nature this circuit will help you to understand how real world electronics systems are built.
-This circuit is a basic one which senses smoke to detect fire and hence produce an alarm to warn people around.
+Though simple in nature this circuit will help you to understand how real-world electronics systems are built.
+This circuit is a basic one that senses smoke to detect fire and hence produce an alarm to warn people around.
 It uses an LDR to detect smoke (By default LDR is kept active by a light fall; smoke will mask the light and hence LDR resistance will increase), IC UM 66 as a tone generator, IC 7805 to drive tone generator IC and TDA 2003 IC as an amplifier to drive the speakers (alarm system).

 Objective:- To charge a battery.

-So why not try your hands at charging a lead acid battery?
+So why not try your hands at charging a lead-acid battery?
 Here is a simple electronics project that will let you charge your battery.
 This circuit is very simple in nature which consists of an LM317 IC (which provides correct charging voltage), a couple of resistors, capacitors and a potentiometer.

-Objective:- To design a 10 watt audio amplifier.
+Objective:- To design a 10-watt audio amplifier.

 How can we avoid audio electronics projects?
 So let’s start our audio electronics journey with a simple audio amplifier project.
 As written in the objective, our aim is to design and implement a simple audio amplifier using IC TL081 (as a preamplifier).
 A much advanced audio amplifier project is given below.

-Objective:- To design an amplifier circuit and deliver 150 watt RMS to a 4 ohm speaker.
+Objective:- To design an amplifier circuit and deliver 150 watt RMS to a 4-ohm speaker.

-Objective:- To design a simple 100 watt Inverter.
+Objective:- To design a simple 100-watt Inverter.

 So far we have covered 10 simple electronics projects for beginners, students and hobbyists.
-We will keep on expanding this article in future with other interesting small and basic projects.
+We will keep on expanding this article in the future with other interesting small and basic projects.

-Well, this is a fully functional water level controller made using AT89S51 (8051 compliant IC from Atmel) micro controller from Atmel.
-This water level controller monitors the level of the over head tank and automatically switches on the water pump when ever the level goes below a preset limit.
+Well, this is a fully functional water level controller made using an AT89S51 (8051 compliant IC from Atmel) microcontroller from Atmel.
+This water level controller monitors the level of the overhead tank and automatically switches on the water pump whenever the level goes below a preset limit.